gurus158/hacker-blog/_posts/2020-07-16-predict-product_from_title-using-machine-learning.md

 id_to_category = dict(category_id_df[['category_id', 'Product']].values)
 ```

-I basically assigned an integer to each different product calling it **category_id** ,  also created to dictionary category_id_df and category_to_id to quickly get value of category_id based on product and vice versa.
+I basically assigned an integer to each different product calling it **category_id** ,  also created two dictionaries category_id_df and category_to_id to quickly get value of category_id based on product and vice versa.

 lets plot the data to visualize it better ......